-Furthermore, note that the score component pertaining to DT is continuous piece-wise linear.
-We present here the use of a piece-wise linear function for the following reasons: (a) to illustrate how our method can deal with a variety of functions for score components, and (b) the preference of some members of the KTC for continuous functions, due to the concern that discontinuities might grant patients who are slightly above a particular threshold (or breakpoint) a disproportionate advantage compared with patients slightly below that threshold, see OPTNKTC (2007).
-Note however, we found that in all policies presented in this work, one can interchangeably use step-wise and piece-wise functions (delivering statistically indistinguishable performance).
+a variety of functions for score components, and (b) the preference of some members of the KTC for continuous functions, due to the concern that discontinuities might grant patients who are slightly above a particular threshold (or breakpoint) a disproportionate advantage compared with patients slightly below that threshold; see OPTNKTC (2007).
+Note, however, that we found in all policies presented in this work, one can interchangeably use stepwise and piecewise functions (delivering statistically indistinguishable performance).

 Finally, this case study demonstrates that our method reliably designs policies that perform well based on input that is directly related to outcomes (fairness constraints) and permissible score components.
-In contrast, the approach of policymakers in designing policies has traditionally been to first select a subset of score components, identify weights and then observe (simulation based) outcomes; and then go through those steps multiple times if necessary.
-This is obviously not ideal; a fact demonstrated amply by our numerical results.
+In contrast, the approach of policy makers in designing policies has traditionally been to first select a subset of score components, identify weights, and then observe (simulation based) outcomes; and then go through those steps multiple times if necessary.
+This is obviously not ideal, a fact demonstrated amply by our numerical results.
 Thus, our contribution enables the design of policies in a more natural and powerful way by considering the desired outcomes directly.
 Our method is capable of calibrating multiple score components simultaneously and distilling the ones that are important.
 In the absence of an algorithmic method, such a task might be strenuous or even impossible to carry out.